Singapore retailers and F&B businesses have been feeling the effects of the COVID-19 outbreak ever since Singapore raised its DORSCON alert to Orange.

 They got slapped with a letter of demand from the Ministry of Trade & Industry (MTI) requiring them to explain the basis of their selling prices for the sale of masks, including their cost price and profit margins.

-A failure to respond could result in a fine of up to S$ 10,000 for the first offence and a higher penalty for repeated offence.
+A failure to respond could result in a fine of up to S$ 10,000 for the first offence.
+This includes a higher penalty for repeated offence.

 Aside from the obvious legal problems, retailers could also gain a bad reputation from such actions.